 Leo: Forced rehabilitation in the guise of ‘voluntary rehabilitation’

 In 2019, there was a surge in the numbers of people entering drug rehabilitation centres after the annual military conscription process began to drug test people for tetrahydrocannabinol (THC), the psychoactive substance found in cannabis.
 Leo (not his real name) was one of them.
-Even though Leo was categorized as entering voluntary drug rehabilitation under the คสช 108 (kor sor chor 108) legal process it was not genuinely voluntary because the other option was criminal prosecution and imprisonment.
-People who enter drug rehab under the คสช 108 process are usually in centres that are run by the police or military.
+Even though Leo was categorized as entering voluntary drug rehabilitation under the 'kor sor chor' 108 legal process, it was not genuinely voluntary because the only other option was criminal prosecution and imprisonment.
+People who enter drug rehab under the 'kor sor chor' 108 process are usually in centres that are run by the police or military.

 ‘I guess I could say that most people there are poor.
 It’s as if the centre was built specifically for them.
 But if you ask me whether they deserve this or not, I don’t think they deserve to be in there no matter what their social status.
 People have preconceptions about people who use drugs as being poor and unemployed. which is not always true.
 We can be just as successful and ambitious as anyone else’ says Leo.
 He had been using cannabis on a recreational basis to cope with his depression and loneliness.

 ‘I sat down with an officer to review my options: if I accept going into drug rehab, it means I will avoid prosecution and not get a criminal record.
 What choice do I have?
 I was lucky that there was a space for me in the drug rehab centre in Bangkok, because the centres in the countryside are notorious for physical abuse.’

 Leo recalls the first day he stepped into the centre.
 He went through a screening process, and was asked where he bought his drugs and for how much.
 ‘Nobody reports the truth.
 Even if they ask me where I’m studying, I wouldn’t tell the truth.’ says Leo.